 When discussing eyelid or orbital rejuvenation with a patient, it is easy to demonstrate how they will look with their brows elevated.
 The patient can expect to look refreshed, happier, and more open-eyed without looking surprised or startled.
 Additionally, browlifts dramatically reduce forehead wrinkles and frown lines.

 For practical purposes, there are three different approaches to brow elevation: endoscopic, hairline, and coronal (top of the head).

 An endoscopic browlift uses two or three 1-inch incisions just behind the hairline.
 A camera called an endoscope is then inserted and used to free the brows so they can be elevated.
-This procedure has been commonly performed for about five years and uses modern technology to allow brow elevation through limited incisions.
+This procedure has been commonly performed for about 15 years and uses modern technology to allow brow elevation through limited incisions.
 Unfortunately, results are unpredictable; while some patients achieve their goals, others experience minimal long-term improvement.
 Endoscopic browlifts are most useful among patients who are averse to long incisions or desire only subtle brow elevation.

 Hairline and coronal brow lifts are more traditional techniques and involve long incisions, either at the hairline or about 4 inches behind it, as in a coronal browlift.
 Coronal browlifts will move the hairline back and are therefore useful in patients with thick hair and a low or normal hairline.

 Hairline browlifts actually reduce the height of the forehead and are popular in patients with long foreheads (or high hairlines).
 Though each technique results in scalp numbness, they tend to elevate the brow much more effectively and reliably than an endoscopic lift.

 However, there is no right way to perform a browlift.
 As with any cosmetic surgical procedure, the advantages and disadvantages of a given technique have to be considered in light of a patient?s goals and preferences.